What is environmental Justice?

 Meet the Team

 Breaking it down

 Where you live, determines the environmental benefits or risks you are exposed to.
-If you live in a wealthy and suburban community you are more likely to benefit from greener spaces, a variety of healthy food options, and better environmental laws and. regulations.
-If you live in a more diverse lower income urban or rural community, you often times suffer from environmental burdens.
-This includes factories, toxic waste, and highway pollution, and a lack of greener spaces and healthy food options.
+If you live in a wealthy and suburban community you are more likely to benefit from greener spaces, a variety of healthy food options, and better environmental laws/regulations.
+If you live in a more diverse lower-income, urban, or rural community, you oftentimes suffer from environmental burdens.
+This includes factories, toxic waste, highway pollution, a lack of greener spaces, and healthy food options.

 How Environmental Justice came to be

 Dr. Robert Bullard, a sociologist and activist, is known as one of the founding fathers of Environmental Justice.
 He gathered data on landfill dumps in Houston's Black neighborhoods and found that 100% of city-owned landfills were in black neighborhoods.
 With this evidence, his wife Linda Mckeever Bullard, was able to file the first environmental discrimination lawsuit.
 In 1990, Bullard released the book, Dumping in Dixie, one of the first texts to explore environmental justice.